Are you looking for a home remedy to lose weight? Follow these 7 simple, do-able steps and you’ll be back on track before you know it.

 Below are the steps I took during this time and I think you’ll find them extremely helpful, too.

 While these strategies do require intentional effort, they are realistic.
 You can do this!
-Don’t expect yourself to do them perfect, but do be mindful of how each small choice adds up to a bigger long-term result.
+Don’t expect yourself to do them perfectly, but do be mindful of how each small choice adds up to a bigger long-term result.

 Crisis-Proof Your Weight Loss

 Because we believe so much in the importance of this, my business partner, Becky (who has also lost 100 pounds) and I put together several resources to help you stop gaining weight during crisis situations.
-This could be the current situation with covid or other life crisis that happen.
+This could be the current situation with Covid or other life crisis that happen.

 Crisis-Proof Your Weight Loss is a course that guides you through making realistic changes during a time of crisis so that you don’t derail your healthy goals.